We advise to first read this short guide, and then optionally follow up with a framework specific guide.

 We can install the filepond package using a package manager, load it from a cdn, or download the files manually.

-npm install filepond@alpha
+npm install filepond@beta

-pnpm add filepond@alpha
+pnpm add filepond@beta

-yarn add filepond@alpha
+yarn add filepond@beta

 To load FilePond from a CDN we add the import map below to the top of our webpage.